ALU-Schumacher/AUDITOR/media/website/content/migration.md

 - Updating a non-existent record now returns an HTTP 404 error instead of HTTP 400 error

+## Docker containers

+- The `main` tag was replaced with the `edge` tag.
+In addition, we also now offer docker tags corresponding to releases, i.e., use the tag `0.2.0` for this release.

 ## HTCondor plugin

 - Support for Python 3.6 and Python 3.7 has been dropped.
 Please move to a newer version of python.